Loft Conversion Builders in Tooting (SW17)

 Loft Conversions Tip for Tooting Homeowners

-Wandsworth Council has clear guidance on dormer design — they want dormers to be visually subordinate to the original roof, set back from the party wall by at least 200mm, and finished in materials that complement the existing roof.
+Wandsworth Council has clear guidance on dormer design.
+They want dormers to be visually subordinate to the original roof, set back from the party wall by at least 200mm, and finished in materials that complement the existing roof.
 We design all our Tooting dormers to these specs from the start.
-For the Edwardian semis, the hip-to-gable conversion needs the new gable wall to match the existing brickwork — we source reclaimed London stock bricks or tint new bricks to get a seamless match.
+For the Edwardian semis, the hip-to-gable conversion needs the new gable wall to match the existing brickwork, so we source reclaimed London stock bricks or tint new bricks to match the weathered colour.

-Wandsworth dormer rules, 9-inch party walls, and brick matching
+Wandsworth planning rules, party walls, and brick matching for Tooting loft conversions

 Loft Conversions in Tooting: What's Included